AgSpades/metamask-payment/README.md

 # Metamask BEP20 Payment Web App

 This web app allows users to make payments using **USDT BEP20 tokens** on the **BSC Testnet** via MetaMask.
-It's designed for demonstration purposes and includes the ability to store and display payment status.
+It's designed for demonstration purposes and includes the ability to store and display payment status for a single session.

 ## Features